-Council receives interest on funds managed as part of its investment portfolio, where funds are held in advance of expenditure, or for special purposes.
-The investment portfolio is managed per council's investment policy, which seeks to earn the best return on funds, whilst minimising risk.
+Council receives interest on funds managed as part of its investment portfolio, where funds are held in advance of required expenditure, or for special purposes.
+The investment portfolio is managed in accordance with council's investment policy, which seeks to earn the best return on funds, whilst minimising risk.

-1.5.6 BORROWINGS
+5.6 | Borrowings